 The other day a strange man approached a young girl and offered her candy if she would get in his car.
 Thankfully, the girl knew all about stranger danger and quickly walked to a shop where she was safe.

-I know you’ve heard this sort of story before but this was different for us because it happened on the street where we live and the girl was a classmate of one of my daughters.
-She was walking home when it happened so you can guess what every parent in our school is now thinking.
+I know you’ve heard this sort of story before but this was different for us because it happened on our street, and the girl was a classmate of one of my daughters.
+She was walking homefrom school when it happened so you can guess what every parent in our school is now thinking.
 That could’ve been my little girl!

-But by the grace of God I came to a place of rest some years ago.
+But by the grace of God I came to a place of rest.
 After I heard about this latest incident, I slept as peacefully as ever.
 And this brings me to the following scripture:

 There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from his own work, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Heb 4:9-11)